 Please also remember that POAP is a substance-free program, including tobacco.

 Beginner: No experience necessary!
 This is for students who have no outdoor or kayaking experience but would like to try new adventures with a positive attitude.
-These trips are low intensity, and the distance covered daily ranges from 2-4 miles on rolling terrain.
+These trips are low intensity, and the daily distance covered ranges from 2-4 miles on rolling terrain.
 If your focus is on meeting new people and exploring new possibilities in a wilderness setting, this is the trip for you!

 Intermediate: Some experience necessary.
 Participants should be able to hike 5-7 miles daily comfortably on rolling-to-mountainous terrain.
 These trips find a great balance between experiencing the outdoors and challenging yourself with new friends.
 This type of trip is for students with capable fitness levels.

 Advanced: Experience absolutely necessary.
 These trips are physically demanding but highly rewarding.
 Students must be prepared to hike 7-10 miles daily over mountainous terrain and potentially unkempt trails.
 For trips involving kayaking, students must have prior experience and be physically able to paddle 12-15 miles on open water.
-These trips are for the outdoors enthusiast!
+These trips are for the outdoor enthusiast!

 The Finger Lakes National Forest, located on the southeastern end of Seneca Lake, is the only National Forest in New York State.
-The Forest’s 16,212 acres are nestled on a high ridge overlooking Seneca Lake.
+The forest’s 16,212 acres are nestled on a high ridge overlooking Seneca Lake.
 The Forest has more than 30 miles of interconnecting trails that traverse gorges, ravines, pastures and woodlands.
-POAPers can expect to hike roughly 2-4 miles daily and explore the rest of the Forest via day hikes.
+POAPers can expect to hike roughly 2-4 miles daily and explore the rest of the forest via day hikes.

 The Adirondack Park is the largest publicly-protected wilderness area in the contiguous United States and boasts more than 3,000 lakes and ponds and 30,000 miles of streams and rivers.
 Along with one of the largest networks of hiking trails in the country, the Adirondacks serve as the perfect environment to backpack.
 Students on this trip will hike through the vast tracts of old growth forests, mountain meadows and bogs, while leaving adequate time for day trips to a mountain top or to cool off in the pool of a mountain stream.